 The SwiftFinder is the cheapest entry in this matchup.
 Whether that price-to-feature trade works for you depends on which competitor you’re weighing against.

-Apple’s Find My network privacy page states that the Find My network spans over 2 billion active relay devices — a scale advantage that AirTag and Find My-integrated trackers like Chipolo Pop carry over budget alternatives like SwiftFinder.
+Apple’s Find My network page states that the Find My network spans over a billion active relay devices — a scale advantage that AirTag and Find My-integrated trackers like Chipolo Pop carry over budget alternatives like SwiftFinder.

 Tile’s Premium subscription page confirms that Smart Alerts and 30-day location history sit behind a $29.99/year paywall, while SwiftFinder ships those features free.